-Wait. upsmon doesn't consider a UPS to be critical until it's both on battery and low battery at the same time.
+Wait.
+The upsmon client doesn't consider a UPS to be critical until it's both on battery and low battery at the same time.
 This is by design.
 Nearly every UPS supports the notion of detecting the low battery all by itself.
 When the voltage drops below a certain point, it will let you know about it.

-If your system has a really complicated shutdown procedure, you might need to shut down before the UPS raises the low battery flag.
+If your system has a really complicated or time-consuming shutdown procedure, you might need to shut down before the UPS raises the low battery flag.
 For most users, however, the default behavior is adequate.